Athens

 Tickets:

-can be purchased on the bus only – 5 Euro.
+can be purchased on the bus: adults 18 Euro, children 5-15 years 8 Euro.
 The ticket

 is valid for 24 hours after its first validation on the bus

-on the first ride and be kept and shown whenever asked for by
+for unlimited travel on the Athens City Sightseeing Bus.
+Tickets should be kept and shown whenever asked for by

 the bus attendant or a transport inspector.